Intelix8996/cdm-project/docs/platform-description.md

 This controller basically just connects terminal and keyboard to bus in a way that when writing, 7 bits of data (as ASCII symbol) goes to the terminal and `last bit of data AND Write` forms `Terminal Clear` signal.
 That means that we can write a character to terminal as well as clear it by sending `0x80`.

-When reading keyboard buffer connects to 7 bits of data bus and `Keybaord Available` goes to the last bit of data bus.
+When reading keyboard buffer connects to 7 bits of data bus and `Keyboard Available` goes to the last bit of data bus.
 That helps to read out a whole buffer.
 Just read from this device while data is not equal to `0x80`.

 This device supports interrupts.
 If keybaord buffer was empty and then there was some input, a pulse occurs on IRQ.